enordquist/enordquist.github.io/_pages/about.md

 <div style="text-align: justify">
 <img align='right' width='350' style='padding-left: 10px' alt='Baltimore Inner Harbor at Nighttime' src='images/NighttimeBaltimore.jpg'>
 I am currently a postdoc in Alex MacKerell's <a href="https://mackerell.umaryland.edu">lab</a> at the University of Maryland, Baltimore.
 Pictured is the beautiful Inner Harbor on a clear December evening in Baltimore.
 My research is on computer-aided drug design (CADD), especially in the context of cancer biology.
 I am working with methods for designing covalent inhibitors and PROTACs/Molecular Glues, and applying those methods to drug targets in cancers alongside experimental collaborators.
-I am also still studying modulators of the BK channel, and collaborating on novel inhibitors of topoisomerases.
+I am also studying modulators of the BK channel, and collaborating on novel inhibitors of topoisomerases.
 </div>